heltonmk/MailStatistics/README.md

 - When asked for Folder name, insert Label name from gmail

 ##Changelog
+- 04.03.2011 [angela]
+    - Reply lines are now identified by the names and email addresses of the authors of the topic's previous messages.
+    - Headers in MIME encoded-word format are decoded.
+    - Words are split by whitespaces, filtered and then split by punctuation signs.
+    - Changed some variables' names.
 - 01.03.2011 [cheng]
     - Cache temporarily disabled (temporary workaround for known issue 1)
 - 01.03.2011 [angela]